NSoiffer/MathCAT/docs/helpers.md

 ```
 It is very likely than in some languages, saying "is" or "the" before a word or phrase is not appropriate.
 Translators should feel free to change the logic appropriately.
-Similarly, it is likely that in some languages, additional words are used based on context;
+Similarly, it is likely that in some languages, word order might change or additional words are used based on context;
-those should be added with whatever test is appropriate.
+those should be made with whatever test is appropriate.
 See below for a discussion of what can be used in a rule file.